Higher-Education CollaBorations

 INVESTMENT

-Program fees vary based on format, duration, group size, and travel requirements.
+Program fees vary and are based on format, duration, group size, and travel requirements.
 I work with institutions to find approaches that fit within academic budgets.

 If you’re interested in expanding how your students, research faculty and educators engage with fashion-textile and sustainability, let's discuss how these approaches might serve your institution's vision.